Social Contexts of Administrative Data About Substance Use Disorder

 About the Speaker:

-Jeffrey Morgan is a doctoral candidate in the School of Population and Public Health at the University of British Columbia and a BC Centre on Substance Use.
+Jeffrey Morgan is a doctoral candidate in the School of Population and Public Health at the University of British Columbia and BC Centre on Substance Use.
 His research explores how values, biases, and social contexts are encoded in health administrative data about substance use, and the ethical and epistemological implications for public health, health services, and policy research.
 Jeffrey has a passion for community-based participatory research, with an interest in developing and sharing innovative approaches to research capacity building and meaningfully involving communities at every step of the research process.